© GMvozd | Getty Images

 If you suffer from chronic heartburn, certain foods may be to blame.
 But the foods that trigger heartburn in one person can be different than the foods that cause heartburn symptoms in another person.
 So how do you figure out which foods to avoid with heartburn?

-Based on research conducted at Northwestern University School of Medicine in Chicago, you may want to try a short elimination diet followed by a careful food reintroduction.
-The method helped patients discover which foods and food groups were causing their symptoms—and their symptoms stayed away when they avoided these foods.
+You may want to try a short elimination diet followed by a careful food reintroduction to discover which foods and food groups were causing your symptoms.

 One Cause of Heartburn: Inflammation of the Esophagus Due to Allergies